 Be creative; like put similar colors close together or let those with long noses hang out.
 If you kids have named the animals, add a name tag or put a label on each pocket.

 Your kids will definitely love this since they can clearly see their flurry toys through the transparent organizer.

 3. Store in a big empty bean bag

-If you have a big bean bag shell with zipper, you can fill it with the toys that are less used.
+If you have a big bean bag shell with a zipper, you can fill it with the toys that are less used.

 You can do it yourself if you love sewing or get one of these ready-made animal toys storage chairs.

 Kids will enjoy using it as a seat or a soft bean bag.

 4. Stuffed Animal Zoo storage

 Some call it zoo while others call it jail for animal toys.
 Whatever the name, this zoo is simply a cage built to store toys.